 If you are interested in Dual Enrollment the first step is to attend a mandatory information session.
 Dates can be found on the GCC Events Calendar.

-The Commonwealth Dual Enrollment Partnership (CDEP) program at Greenfield Community College provides the opportunity for students attending a participating high school or homeschool program within Massachusetts to enroll in a class or classes tuition and fee free.
-The CDEP program is dependent on grant funding provided by the Commonwealth of Massachusetts on an annual basis.
-This page will be updated to notify students when funding is available.
+The Commonwealth Dual Enrollment Partnership (CDEP) program at Greenfield Community College provides the opportunity for students attending a participating high school or homeschool program within Massachusetts to enroll in an eligible class tuition and fee free.

-To apply for the CDEP program, students must meet ONE or more of the following criteria:
+To apply for the Spring 2023 CDEP program, students must meet ONE or more of the following criteria:

-- Student is from an underrepresented racial or ethnic group
+- Student is from an underserved racial or ethnic group

 - Student qualifies for free or reduced lunch within the school district